Experimental Design under Network Interference: Extensions: detailed description

-\begin{rem}(Implementation) \textit{ The optimization can be written with respect to additional parameters $\sigma_i^2$ which denote the variance of each element $i$ and the parameters $\eta_{i,j}$ which denote the covariance between $i,j$.
-The supremum is taken over a finite set of such parameters, under the constraint that $\sigma_i^2 = \sigma_j^2$ whenever $i$ and $j$ have the same treatment status, number of treated neighbors and $\theta_i = \theta_j$.
+The optimization can be written with respect to additional parameters $\sigma_i^2$ which denote the variance of each element $i$ and the parameters $\eta_{i,j}$ which denote the covariance between $i,j$.
+The supremum is taken over a finite set of such parameters, under the constraint that $\sigma_i^2 = \sigma_j^2$ whenever $i$ and $j$ have the same treatment status, number of treated neighbors and $T_i = T_j$.
 Similarly for any pair $(\eta_{i,j}, \eta_{u,v})$.
-Additional constraints on the function class such as a linear function class with bounded coefficients may be considered.
-In such a case, such restriction translates into possibly different upper and lower bounds on each $\sigma_i$ and $\eta_{i,j}$. } \end{rem}